Pumpkin Cat Treats Recipe

 Let’s talk about this recipe

-• Easy to customize so you can whip up a smaller batch, or make a bigger batch, depending on your needs.
+• Easy to scale, so you can make a smaller batch or a larger batch as needed.

 Ingredients you’ll need